onatuzunyayla/text-secure-protocol/README.md

 • K_MAC = SHA3 256(K_ENC) AB AB

-After it computes the session keys, it encrypts the message with KENC using AES-CTR6 and computes HMAC-SHA256 []. of the ciphertext with K_MAC AB
+After it computes the session keys, it encrypts the message with K_ENC using AES-CTR6 and computes HMAC_SHA256 []. of the ciphertext with K_MAC AB

-Decrypting the messages
+## Decrypting the messages

 After you download a message, which is sent by the pseudo-client, from the server, you must gener- ate session keys firstly.
 As mentioned above, QBj and i are given to you in the message.
-Therefore, you must compute K_ENC and K_MAC as sAiQBj and SHA3 256(K_ENC), respectively.
+Therefore, you must compute K_ENC and K_MAC as sAiQBj and SHA3_256(K_ENC), respectively.
 Then, you must verify the HMAC code and decrypt the message.
 Finally, you must send the decrypted mes- sage with your ID as follows